 The selection of an awardee in each group is made by the international EYRA Committee appointed by the EuroScience Board.
-To ensure the interaction with a larger audience the award will be presented at the upcoming EuroScience Open Forum (ESOF) in Trieste July 5-9 2020.
+To ensure the interaction with a larger audience the award will be presented virtually on September 5, at 12.00-13.30 CEST at the upcoming EuroScience Open Forum (ESOF).

 Over the years the EYRA award has grown in prestige and popularity.
 This year we received in the two categories 50 very high-level individual submissions supported by letters from established authorities in the field.

 In view of the remarkable level of the candidates the Jury will again organize a European Young Researchers Popular Prize in addition to choosing a PhD student (or a PhD from 2019) and a postdoc as Jury winners.
 The Committee has selected three finalists in each group who will be invited to make a short presentation during the award ceremony at ESOF.
 In order to emphasize the importance of research outreach, the selection of a European Young Researchers Popular Prize in each category will be decided after a vote in the audience and made known during the award ceremony together with the names of the two Jury awardees.

 The six finalists nominated by the Jury are (in alphabetical order):